 To add a reaction stoichiometry table, select your entire reaction within ChemDraw and select the "Structure > Analyze Stoichiometry" menu.
 Save your reaction as a CDX or CDXML file using the ChemDraw "File > Save" or "File > Save as" menu options.

 Drag and drop the CDX/CDXML file into the ELN whitespace and the reaction and stoichiometry table will also be added to the ELN entry.

 The individual chemical structures of the reaction are indexed and sub-structure searchable from the ELN search interface.

 In certain cases, the CDD Vault ELN is not able to index every component in a ChemDraw reaction.
-According to ChemAxon, this situation may occur when a reaction file includes a superatom S-group (ie, something like a "CF3" label).
+This situation may occur when a reaction file includes a superatom S-group (ie, something like a "CF3" label).
 In these cases, a preview of the reaction and stoichiometry table will be displayed in the ELN entry and the following warning message will be displayed:

 Please be aware that your structures are not searchable.